How to Install

 Other requirements

 For operation, an internet connection is needed (for API connectivity), a registered OpenAI account, and an active API key that must be input into the program.
+Local models, such as Llama3 do not require OpenAI account and any API keys.

 Debugging and logging

-Tip: Go to Debugging and Logging section for instructions on how to log and diagnose issues in a more detailed manner.
+Please go to Debugging and Logging section for instructions on how to log and diagnose issues in a more detailed manner.